Halo Infinite (Xbox One, Xbox Series X, PC): Your complete guide

-As mentioned, Halo Infinite will be a launch title for the new Xbox Series X video game console.
-We've got a full article detailing Microsoft's next-generation XBX here.
+As mentioned, Halo Infinite is no longer a launch title for the new Xbox Series X video game console.
+For more information, we've got a full article detailing Microsoft's next-generation XBX here.
 It's also been confirmed for Windows 10 PCs.
 However, no minimum specs have been released as of the time of this writing.

 Microsoft has confirmed that Halo Infinite will also release on the current Xbox One console.
 In fact, Microsoft is touting an overlap of video game console generations this time around.
 The Xbox One and Xbox Series X will exist side-by-side into the foreseeable future.

-We can also expect Halo Infinite to be included in the Xbox Game Pass.
+We can also confirm that Halo Infinite will be included in the Xbox Game Pass.
 This subscription service allows its members to play, at no additional cost, any game in its library.
 Microsoft has stated that all of its exclusive first-party video game titles, which includes Halo Infinite, will be added to the Game Pass on the day of release.